rishiraj/indexify-python-client/examples/openai-rag/Readme.md

 # Getting Started

+> Make sure that you've set the environment variable `OPENAI_API_KEY` inside your shell.
+If not, then the `query.py` file won't be able to succesfully run a query

 This is a simple example showing how we can load in wikipedia entries into an Indexify server to create a simple RAG application.

 Note that you will need to use 3 different terminals to run this example